SuperNOVAS v1.5

 accuracyNOVAS_FULL_ACCURACY (0) or NOVAS_REDUCED_ACCURACY (1).
 In full accuracy mode, it will calculate the deflection due to the Sun, Jupiter, Saturn and Earth.
 In reduced accuracy mode, only the deflection due to the Sun is calculated.

-pos_obs[AU] Position 3-vector of observer (or the geocenter), with respect to origin at solar system barycenter, referred to ICRS axes, components in AU.
+pos_obs[AU] Position 3-vector of observer (or the geocenter), with respect to origin at solar system barycenter, referred to ICRS axes.

 pl_maskBitwise (1 << planet-number) mask indicating which planets to request data for.
 See enum novas_planet for the enumeration of planet numbers.

-[out]planetsPointer to apparent planet data to populate. have positions and velocities calculated successfully.
+[out]planetsPointer to apparent planet data to populate.
+The planets with non-zero mask bits will have have positions and velocities calculated.
 See enum novas_planet for the enumeration of planet numbers.

 Returns